amarallandre/amarallandre/README.md

 ## About Me

 Hello, my name is André Nascimento.
 I'm seeking my first opportunity to work as a junior programmer.
 I've attended some bootcamps and worked on personal projects, such as a chatbot for Telegram using Python and the Telegram API, as well as projects in .NET using the MVC model.
-I'm familiar with languages like Python/Django, .NET/C#, ReactJS, Javascript, and CSS.
+I'm familiar with languages Python(api, rpa and ELT/ETL), .NET/C#, ReactJS, Javascript, and CSS.
+I also have knowledges at the platforms AWS and powerBI.
 All of my projects is personal, and I don't have professional experience in the field yet.
 I'm always open to growth opportunities and ways to expand my knowledge.

 ## How to Reach Me